Behind the Scenes of "The Eternal Space," A Play About Penn Station's Demolition

 We previously reported on the train barges that cross the Hudson River twice a day, but did you know that a “Science Barge” greenhouse also floats on the water?
 Developed by NY Sun Works, the prototype sustainable urban farm operates as an environmental education center.
 It’s been docked in the Yonkers since 2008, providing fresh produce like tomatoes, peppers and eggplant.
 The energy needed to power the entire system is harnessed using solar panels, wind turbines and biofuels, while rainwater and purified river is used to irrigate the crops.

-The summer, Swale a floating edible farm will also return to the Hudson River (and East River).
+Swale, a floating edible farm has also docked in the Hudson River (and East River).

 The Hudson River Maritime Museum has an oral history collection, featuring 30 interviews with Hudson River commercial fishermen and the NYS Department of Environmental Conservation officers.
 Spanning between the years 1989 and 2000, the interviews and personal stories cover topics ranging from commercial fishing to water quality.
 Listen to them here.